KittyNekoStudio/romance/README.md

         dog = "dog.png"
     })

-    -- Set current text providing each branch as a new table game.text = {
+    -- Creates a new branch
-        intro = {
+    -- Branches are each path of the visual novel game.branch.new("intro")

+    -- Creating and setting separate branchs allows you to -- Configure each branch individually
+    -- Order of set branches matter
+    -- Branches play in the order they are set game.branch.set("intro")

+    -- Adds text to currently bound branch game.text.add({
             "I have been wondering about myself lately.", "I don't even know who I am.
 Am I even human?"
-        },
-        cat = {
-            -- You can name lines to be referenced later cat_image = "Yes, yes, I am a cat!"
-        },
-        dog = {
-            dog_image = "How can it be!!",
-            "I am a dog!"
-        },
-        ["end"] = {
-            "So I really was never a human, huh.", "Life is crazy sometimes."
-        }
-    }

-    -- Creates a new branch
-    -- Branch names have to be the same names defined in the text table game.branch.new("intro")
-    -- Creating and setting a branch allows you to
-    -- Configure each branch separately
-    game.branch.set("intro")
+        })

     -- Create a branching path after all text has been drawn -- Provide text to draw in text box,
-    -- and object(s) containing text to draw in choice box, and the branch game.branch.choice("What am I?", {"Cat", "cat"}, {"Dog", "dog"})
+    -- and object(s) containing text to draw in choice box, and the branch -- Choices set the chosen path
+    game.branch.choice("What am I?", {"Cat", "cat"}, {"Dog", "dog"})

     -- Set new branching path
     game.branch.new("cat")
     game.branch.set("cat")

-    game.image.set("cat", "cat_image")
+    game.text.add({
+            "Yes, yes, I am a cat!"
+        })

+    -- Draws an image onto the screen at provided index into text table game.image.set(1, "cat_image")

     -- If you do not provide a choice but want to move onto a new branch game.branch.next("end")